-The Management Board is the managing body of the Association.
-It conducts the business of the enterprise on its own responsibility, within the framework determined by corporate law.
-It is obligated to promote the interests of the Association and bound by the principles of business policy.
+The Management Board is the management body of the Company.
+It conducts the business of the enterprise on its own responsibility and within the framework determined by corporate law.
+It is obligated to further the interests of the Company and bound by principles of business policy.
 It reports to the Supervisory Board in a regular, timely and comprehensive manner on all substantial matters of business development, enterprise strategy, and potential risks.
-The remuneration of Management Board members is comprised of fixed as well as performance-related components.
+The remuneration of Management Board members is made up of fixed and performance-related components.
+During the reporting year, there were no changes in the composition of the Management Board.